haRsh-756/Cafe_app/README.md

 We learnt how to use two very complicated frameworks/tools while building a web app and android app at the same time.

 # What's next for Green Routes
 We will likely add database technologies.
-We will also publish finalized app to Google playStore so it is more accessible to users.
+We will also publish finalized app to Google Play Store so it is more accessible to users.

 # Built With
 Java | JavaFX | Scene Builder | Android Studio | IntelliJ IDE